 In September of 2021, the Port of Gulfport welcomed Ocean Aero, Inc., who transferred their headquarters and manufacturing from San Diego, CA to Gulfport, MS for the construction, testing, and demonstration of Autonomous Underwater and Surface Vehicles (AUSVs) at the Port of Gulfport.
-This relocation has created more than 60 new jobs, and it is expected to create more in the future.
-In 2023, Ocean Aero completed a multi-million-dollar renovation of warehouse space on the East Pier, transforming it into their new operations and manufacturing headquarters.
-Ocean Aero has also partnered with the University of Southern Mississippi to provide training and career opportunities to students.
+This relocation has created more than 50 new jobs and it is expected to continue to do so.
+Ocean Aero is approaching completion of a \$6 million renovation of warehouse space on the East Pier to meet their future manufacturing and headquarters' needs at the Port of Gulfport.
+In addition to Ocean Aero's new warehouse, they have also partnered with Port tenant The University of Southern Mississippi to provide job opportunities and train students on the Port.

-Partners such as Ocean Aero, Dole, and Ports America have remained active participants in the coastal community by connecting with local leadership organizations, participating in city events, and investing in the educational community.
+Tenants such as Ocean Aero and Dole have remained active in the community by connecting with local leadership organizations, city events, etc.